Interactive Segmentation of Radiance Fields: Related Work

 \section{Related Work}

 { Radiance field research work is extensive and fast-growing.
-Hence, we restrict our related works discussion to three relevant topics \ie hybrid representations, feature encoded extensions beyond shape and appearance and scene manipulation solutions in radiance fields.
+Hence, we restrict our related works discussion to three relevant topics, \ie, hybrid representations, manipulation of radiance fields and feature-encoded semantics.
 For a more comprehensive background, we encourage the reader to refer to the latest surveys in this area \cite{nerf_survey, nerf_survey2}.

-\Paragraph{Hybrid Representations:} In the past several years, various representations have been employed for the NVS application \cite{multi_plane_images,lumigraph,plenoptic}.
-The latest line of works based on implicit volumetric representations \cite{nerf,nerf,mipnerf360} specifically has shown great promise by leveraging the radiance fields for comprehensive scene representation.
-NVS from the perspective of radiance fields just involves image volumetric ray-traced rendering \cite{nerf} from a particular viewpoint.
-But despite its vast utility, NeRF demands tens of hours of training time per scene.
-Computational overhead issue has been the focus of subsequent works like PlenOctrees\cite{plenoctrees}, KiloNeRF\cite{kilonerf} \etc. which borrow efficient techniques from the traditional 3D literature.
-Later, Plenoxels\cite{plenoxels} and DVGO\cite{dvgo,dvgov2} have advanced more on this front by harnessing the lattice structure in a hybrid representation with implicit field features encoded on an explicit spatial grid.
-This significantly reduces the training time overhead to 5-10 minutes per scene by trading it off with an increase in storage requirement.
-InstantNGP \cite{instantngp} has even furthered the timing to a matter of seconds by the utilization of Multilevel hash encodings.
-Recently, TensoRF\cite{tensorf} has proposed a tensor decomposed a set of matrix-vector representation for the radiance feature lattice structure which addresses both the storage and time overhead issues.
-We base our method on TensoRF representation to take advantage of this gained efficiency and explicit geometric information.
+\Paragraph{Hybrid Representations:} In the past several years, various representations have been employed for the NVS applications \cite{multi_plane_images, lumigraph, plenoptic}.
+The latest line of works based on implicit volumetric representations \cite{nerf,nerf++,mipnerf360} specifically has shown great promise by leveraging the Radiance Fields (RF)\cite{radianceFields} for comprehensive scene representation.
+NVS, from the perspective of radiance fields, involves volumetric rendering \cite{nerf} from a particular viewpoint.
+However, despite its vast utility, NeRF demands tens of hours of training time per scene.
+The computational overhead issue has been the focus of subsequent works like PlenOctrees\cite{plenoctrees}, KiloNeRF\cite{kilonerf}, \etc. which borrows efficient techniques from the traditional 3D literature.
+Later, Plenoxels\cite{plenoxels} and DVGO\cite{dvgo,dvgov2} have advanced on this front by harnessing the lattice structure in a hybrid representation with implicit field features encoded on an explicit spatial grid.
+This significantly reduces the training time overhead to 5-10 minutes per scene by trading it off with increased storage requirements.
+InstantNGP \cite{instantngp} reduced the training time to few seconds using multilevel hash encodings.
+Recently, TensoRF\cite{tensorf} proposed a tensor-decomposed set of matrix-vector representation for the radiance feature lattice structure, which addresses both the storage and time overhead issues.
+We base our method on TensoRF representation to exploit this gained efficiency and explicit geometric information.